jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 ----

 ********************************************************************************************
-how to run tests automatically
+how to run tests automatically on Windows without Windows SubSystem Linux
 ********************************************************************************************

 I can use `pytest-watch`_ to run tests automatically.
 It is a Python_ program_ that automatically runs pytest_ any time a Python_ file in the folder it is watching changes, this means it will run the tests for me every time I make a change.